Packeteers/GoldDust/doc/Packages.md

 to run code before or after it's been installed.
 An example of the use of this is the Minecraft Forge package, which needs to make modifications to the Minecraft JAR.

+The contents of the `game` are extracted to the `.minecraft` (or equivalent) folder of the instance.